Killin Railway: Services

 Killin Junction had three platform faces, with the Killin Railway on the northern face of an island platform.
 It was an exchange station only: passengers could not leave the station except by train.
 The Caledonian Railway worked the line for 55% of gross receipts.
 The line worked on the one engine in steam principle.
-There were eight trains each way daily between Killin Junction and Killin, half of them running to Lochtay station.
+There were eight trains each way daily between Killin Junction and Killin, half of them running to Loch Tay station.

 Killin station had a single platform and no run-round loop; terminating trains propelled their train on to the gradient, and the engine moved to the goods yard.
-The coaches were then gravitated to the platform and the engine was coupled at the junction end.
+The coaches then ran back to the platform under the force of gravity, controlled by the guard using the brake, and the engine was coupled at the junction end.
 The Westinghouse brake was used in normal train operation.

 Loch Tay station had a single platform also, but there was a small engine shed there and goods facilities.
 Loch Tay was intended solely for connections to steamers.

-In 1921 the Caledonian Railway acquired the Loch Tay Steamship Company which owned two steamers on the loch; the company was loss-making, and the Caledonian wished to continue the tourist trade over the Callander and Oban line; the Killin Railway obviously benefitted also.
+In 1921 the Caledonian Railway acquired the Loch Tay Steamboat Company which owned two steamers on the loch; the company was loss-making, and the Caledonian wished to continue the tourist trade over the Callander and Oban line; the Killin Railway obviously benefitted also.

 On 19 October 1922 the Marquis of Breadalbane died.
 As the local dignitary he had taken a benevolent interest in the success of the Killin Railway, often funding its shortages of money.
 It had never paid a dividend in twenty years.
 Breadalbane's trustees were not well disposed to continue the benevolence.